SECURITIES AND EXCHANGE COMMISSION

 Indicate by check mark if the registrant is submitting the Form 6-K in paper as permitted by Regulation S-T Rule

-Acceptance of Biologics License Application for NexoBrid for the Treatment of Severe Thermal Burns”.
+Application for Extended Indication for NexoBrid to Treat Pediatric Patients with Severe Thermal Burns”.
 A copy of this press release is attached to this Form 6-K as Exhibit 99.1.

 The content of this report on Form 6-K (including the information contained in Exhibit 99.1, but excluding quotes of